Do you have several projects going on at the same time? I usually do. Here are a few things I am currently trying to finish,

 Sifistickate's answer: When I'm not pushing my hair to longer and longer lengths, I draw, paint, sew, garden and keep art journals.
 I'm the owner of Your Button Shop, and

-the owner/admin of Stitchery Guild sewing forums
+the owner/admin of Stitchery Guild sewing forums.

 I am interested in everything there is, and everything that ever will be.
 I want to study every subject, read every book, gaze at every painting, and meet